1D10T1C-STUD10S/scripta-mirabilia/_posts/2024-5-10-black-pine.md

 > picture of a Black Pine from Wikipedia

 It has grey bark and can reach the height of 40 meters, it has needle-like leaves in bundles of two.

+The Latin name, thunbergii is used to honour a Swedish botanist and collector.